Nirob-Barman/DCC_CSE/7th Semester/540204 Compiler Design Lab/2022-10-10/readme.md

-How to run the program:
+### How to run the program:

 To run the program, it should be first saved with the extension .l or .lex.
 Run the below commands on terminal in order to run the program file.

-Step 1: lex filename.l or lex filename.lex depending on the extension file is saved with Step 2: gcc lex.yy.c
+Step 1: lex filename.l or lex filename.lex depending on the extension file is saved with

+Step 2: gcc lex.yy.c

 Step 3: ./a.out

 Step 4: Provide the input to program in case it is required

 Note: Press Ctrl+D or use some rule to stop taking inputs from the user.
 Please see the output images of below programs to clear if in doubt to run the programs.

+Terminal
+vim
+digit.l
+2 mode -
+- insert mode(i)
+- command mode(esc)